-- 1. Maximum Size.
-Signs shall not exceed 32 square feet in area. - 2.
-Maximum Height.
-Signs shall not exceed 10 feet in height. - 3.
-Location.
+- 3. Location.
 Signs shall not be attached to any utility pole and such sign, or portion thereof, is not placed in any public right-of-way or on any property owned by the City.
-Such sign is placed on private property with the permission of the property owner or is attached to an existing sign on private property with the permission of the sign owner or lessee.

-- 4. Shall Not Obstruct.
-Such sign is not erected in such a manner that it will, or reasonably may be expected to, interfere with, obstruct, confuse, or mislead traffic. - 5.
+Such signs may be is-placed on private property with the permission of the property owner or may be attached to an existing sign on private property with the permission of the sign owner or lessee. - 4.
+Shall Not Obstruct.
+Such signs shall is not be erected in such a manner that they will, or reasonably may be expected to, interfere with, obstruct, confuse, or mislead traffic. - 5.
 Maintenance.
-Signs not erected or maintained in accordance with the provisions of this subsection shall be the responsibility of the owner of the property upon which the sign is located, shall be deemed a public nuisance, and may be abated by such property owner, the candidate or person advocating the vote described on the sign, or the Director.
-The cost of removal incurred by the Director shall be assessed against the property owner and/or the candidate and/or the person advocating the vote described on the sign.
+Signs not erected or maintained in accordance with the provisions of this subsection shall be the responsibility of the owner of the property upon which the sign is located, shall be deemed a public nuisance, and may be abated by such property owner, the candidate or person advocating the vote described on the sign (if applicable), or the Director.
+The cost of removal incurred by the Director shall be assessed against the property owner and/or, if applicable, the candidate and/or the person advocating the vote described on the sign.